List of A Series of Unfortunate Events characters: Edgar and Albert Poe

 Edgar and Albert are Mr. Poe's two sons.
 They are only seen in The Bad Beginning when the Baudelaires stay with Mr. Poe following their parents' death.
 The two brothers are unwelcoming to the Baudelaire orphans.
 Their names are apparent allusions to Edgar Allan Poe, though they may also be derived from Edgar Albert Guest (who is mentioned in The Grim Grotto).

-In the TV series, Edgar and Albert are portrayed by Kaniel Jacob-Cross and Jack Forrester, respectively.
+In the TV series, Edgar (11 Years Old) and Albert (17 Years Old) are portrayed by Kaniel Jacob-Cross and Jack Forrester, respectively.
 Their unwelcoming attitude goes so far that they both think the Baudelaires caused the fire themselves.
 Lemony Snicket reveals that later in life one became a banker like their father while the other lives in a cave, but that both think that "the other has it better."